PExPE3/FancyToasts/README.md

 ## 🔎 Other

 ### 🧡 Support
-I would be so happy if you could leave me a [tip](https://www.donationalerts.com/r/bivrik) or just enjoy [my mod](https://modrinth.com/mod/fancytoasts) 🧡
+I would be so happy if you could [leave me a tip](https://www.donationalerts.com/r/bivrik) 🧡

 ### Dependencies
-Mod supports ModMenu and has custom config screen for easier customization.
+Mod supports Mod Menu and has custom config screen for easier customization.

 ### Languages
 - English (en_us)